arasharchor/learning-mxnet/README.md

 Image Classification
 ---
-We train a small AlexNet([def](https://code.google.com/p/cuda-convnet/source/browse/trunk/example-layers/layers-conv-local-13pct.cfg), [params](https://code.google.com/p/cuda-convnet/source/browse/trunk/example-layers/layer-params-conv-local-13pct.cfg)) for Image Classification using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, which consists of 60000 32x32 color images in 10 classes.
+We train a small AlexNet for Image Classification using [CIFAR-10](https://www.cs.toronto.edu/~kriz/cifar.html) dataset, which consists of 60000 32x32 color images in 10 classes.

 Here is a [Classification datasets results board](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#43494641522d3130).